Home » Luxury Yacht Charters – Blog Section » Dining in Newport Rhode Island

 The Grill at Forty 1° North

 There are plenty of caviar and oyster combos to choose from.
-There are plenty of seafood options as well as great steak, duck, and chicken dishes for those who aren’t so keen on fish.
+There are plenty of seafood options and great steak, duck, and chicken dishes for those not keen on fish.

 Castle Hill Inn

-There are two dining options at Castle Hill: The Dining Room and The Lawn.
+Castle Hill has two dining options: The Dining Room and The Lawn.

-For lunch, there is The Lawn, which looks out to the Newport bridge and harbor.
-Weather permitting, it offers an al fresco dining experience and arguably cannot be beat in all of Newport.
-Menu choices include salads and sandwiches, while the bar offers a robust range of cocktails and liquors.
+There is The Lawn for lunch, which looks out to the Newport Bridge and harbor.
+Weather permitting, it offers an al fresco dining experience and arguably cannot be beaten in all of Newport.
+Menu choices include salads and sandwiches, while the bar provides a full range of cocktails and liquors.

 The Dining Room offers cuisine as a prix fix menu with wine pairings.
 The menu is constantly changing depending on what is seasonally available.
-Executive Chef, Lou Rossi started his career locally, and then went on to work at Thomas Keller’s 3 Michelin Star restaurant, Per Se.
+Executive Chef Lou Rossi started his career locally.
+He then went on to work at Thomas Keller’s 3 Michelin Star restaurant, Per Se.